top of page

 smile face.png

-Greetly is mostly meeting expectations for fast service but it can benefit from some improvements
+Greetly is mostly meeting expectations but it can achieve fast service with some improvements

 Client Feedback